1st Edition

 Biography

-Syed Maqbool Geelani, PhD, is currently working as an Assistant Professor at Cluster University, Srinagar, Jammu and Kashmir, India.
-Dr. Geelani has been teaching graduate and postgraduate students of environmental sciences for the past 10 years.
-He is also working as an environmental consultant with a specialization in wastewater treatment, natural dye extraction, and applications and in the promotion of the latest technologies, especially phytoremediation, bioremediation, and alternatives to treat effluent usage.
-Dr. Geelani is a reviewer/editorial board member for various national and international reputed journals and has more than 50 national and international research publications, books, and book chapters to his credit.
-He has presented and participated in numerous state, national, and international conferences, seminars, workshops, and symposium.
-He earned his doctorate in environmental science from Sher-e-Kashmir University of Agricultural Sciences and Technology of Kashmir, India.
+Syed Maqbool Geelani, PhD, is an Assistant Professor at Cluster University, India.
+He is also working as an environmental consultant in wastewater treatment and natural dye extraction and works on the promotion of the latest technologies, especially phytoremediation, bioremediation, and alternatives to treat effluent usage.
+A reviewer/editorial board member for several journals, he has more than 50 research publications, books, and book chapters to his credit.
+He has presented and participated in numerous state, national, and international conferences, seminars, workshops, and symposia.

-Fernanda Maria Policarpo Tonelli, PhD, is an Assistant Professor at Federal University of São João del Rei, Divinópolis, MG, Brazil, where she teaches graduate students.
-She specializes in biotechnology/molecular biology and has been studying nanomaterials applications such as delivery and remediation as same as green synthesis protocols, and allelopathic potential of secondary metabolites from plants.
-She has published five books, authored scientific articles and more than 30 book chapters with international publishers.
-She has presented and participated in many national and international conferences and has helped organize various scientific events.
-Dr. Tonelli has also dedicated herself to the promotion of science and technology through co-funding a non-governmental organization.
-Dr. Tonelli is active in scientific advocation groups for women.
-Her efforts as a researcher have been recognized with various awards, including For Women in Science Brazil (awarded by L‘Oréal Brasil, UNESCO in Brazil, and Brazilian Academy of Sciences and Under 30 Brazil (Forbes) as well as various certificates of merit.
+Fernanda Maria Policarpo Tonelli, PhD, is an Assistant Professor at Federal University of São João del Rei, Divinópolis, MG, Brazil.
+She specializes in biotechnology/molecular biology and has been studying nanomaterials applications such as delivery and remediation as well as green synthesis protocols, and allelopathic potential of secondary metabolites from plants.
+She has published books, scientific articles, and more than 30 book chapters.
+Dr. Tonelli is active in scientific advocacy groups for women.
+Her efforts as a researcher have been recognized with various awards, including from L'Oréal-UNESCO For Women in Science, Brazilian Academy of Sciences, and Under 30 Brazil (Forbes).

 "The most important aspects regarding textile pollution caused by dyes, its remediation, natural dyes as sustainable alternative to synthetic ones, challenges, and the market for the field are covered. . . .
 Comprehensive and up to date.
 The editors deserve to be complimented for their sincere effort in bringing this volume together."